 Paula is a consultant in sexual health at King’s College Hospital and a senior lecturer in global health at King’s College London.
 She is a Fellow of the FSRH and chairs the International Affairs Committee.
 Paula co-founded and is the Director of Evaluation for a community interest company (SH:24) that develops and provides online sexual health services.
 Her research focuses on the impact of innovation within sexual health care and she currently holds a Health Foundation Improvement Science Fellowship.

-Dr Kate Guthrie (Member Trustee)
+Vacant (Member Trustee)

 Dr Jenny Heathcote (Member Trustee)

 Jenny has been an SAS doctor (Associate Specialist) in Macclesfield, Cheshire since 1987, and involved with the FSRH since its inception.

 She is passionate about the importance of medical education in delivering high quality patient care and has volunteered in a number of FSRH roles.
 As Chair of the General Training Committee she was the Clinical Lead for the redevelopment of the Diploma course and worked towards achieving the recognition of nurses as members of the FSRH.
 She is currently Clinical Lead for the eKA and one of the tutors and organisers of the course for FSRH teachers.